 The word Union offers a clue to the heritage of this canal.
 The Grand Union Canal was never constructed as an entity, but is the result of amalgamations between 1894 and 1929 of several independent waterways — the oldest being the navigations around the River Soar in Leicestershire, the longest the Grand Junction Canal from Braunston to the River Thames.

-The term ‘Grand Union’ is now generally taken to mean the canal from the Thames at Brentwood to the junction with the Digbeth Branch in Birmingham.
+The term ‘Grand Union’ is now generally taken to mean the canal from the Thames at Brentford to the junction with the Digbeth Branch in Birmingham.

 Grand Junction Canal